Last updated: 12/01/2012

 • Multiple Internet (backhaul) sources – the ability to handle wifi, cellular modems, DSL, cable modems, etc. Sometimes all in one device.

 So what device or combination of devices “does it all”?
-That would be a router that handled multiple Internet sources and had good local connectivity (your local LAN) in combination with a remote (rooftop) CPE for the best wifi capture.
+That would be a router that handled multiple Internet sources and had good local connectivity (your LAN) in combination with a remote (rooftop) CPE for the best wifi capture.
 Today, the only device that does that is the WiFiRanger family of products.

 Customer Premises Equipment (CPE)

 CPE is a general term used to refer to devices that contain a radio set and antenna and are used to pick up the wifi signal (or other type of signal) and then provide it to your LAN or computer.
-They may be specialty devices, intended to only be used to bridge between the broadcast network and your private LAN, or they may be a generalized carrier-grade radio that can function in multiple fashions – as a bridge, a router, an AP, etc. A CPE has a higher powered radio than that available in your laptop, a better antenna, and it is mounted outside with clear line of sight (LOS) to the AP (Access Point).
+They may be specialty devices, intended to only be used to bridge between the broadcast network and your private LAN, or they may be a generalized carrier-grade radio that can function in multiple fashions – as a bridge, a router, an AP, etc. A CPE has a higher powered radio than that available in your laptop, a better antenna, and it is typically mounted outside with clear line of sight (LOS) to the AP (Access Point).
 Thus it solves the biggest issues with wifi reception (LOS, power, antenna quality).
 The CPE is directly wired to your router or your computer with Ethernet cable – which is a digital signal that can be sent around 300’ without degradation.
 This overcomes the typical issue with extending an antenna from your wifi adaptor; an antenna connection is analog and the signal degrades rapidly when sent over a long antenna cable.

 Bullet thru roof outside 2.jpg (86259 bytes)Bullet thru roof inside.jpg (63537 bytes)You can also mount a CPE on the roof of a truck or other vehicle.
 On the left you can see a small outside omni antenna (black) just behind the roof rack, with a Ubiquity Bullet connected to it thru the roof.
 Of course, you need the inside space to mount the radio if you do it this way.
 In this case you can connect the CPE to a wireless router like the WiFiRanger and repeat the signal, or you could just hardwire it to the Ethernet port of a laptop or a miniature desktop computer dedicated to servicing the vehicle.
 It would allow easy capture of signals at hotels, shopping malls, fast food restaurants, libraries, etc. If you are looking for a mini desktop for vehicle use take a look at the Asus Eee Box series.

 Bullet as Booster.jpg (52683 bytes)My favorite CPEs at the moment are the Ubiquity Bullet or Nanostation.
-The Bullet is easily combined with an omni antenna (shown on the left, temporarily mounted to the ladder), and the Nanostation has an in-built directional antenna, so you have two methods of signal capture.
+The Bullet is easily combined with an omni antenna (shown on the left, temporarily mounted to the ladder), and the Nanostation has an in-built directional antenna, so you have two choices of signal capture.
 When using a directional antenna you have to carefully consider the mounting method, and your willingness to aim the device before use.
 Directional antennas provide for better signal capture over longer distances, and in more difficult circumstances – but the downside is determining where the wifi signal originates, and then aiming the CPE.
-Typically, directional antennas are best used in fixed locations that are permanent, while omni antennas provide for a good method of signal capture on mobile vehicles like an RV.
+Typically, directional antennas are best used in fixed locations and are permanently mounted, while omni antennas provide for a good method of signal capture on mobile vehicles like an RV.
 Some people do mount directional antennas on RVs, but typically this is not necessary for RV Park, or close-in signal capture.
 An 8dbi omni antenna, combined with a Ubiquity Bullet, will pull in wifi signal from 800-3000’ pretty readily.
 Of course it does somewhat depend on the quality of the signal from the AP.

 You can set up a CPE to capture and feed wifi signal to any router.
 You do not need special routers like the WiFiRanger.
-However, if you go that route, you will be responsible for configuring and managing the CPE as well as the router for your local LAN.
+However, if you go that route, you will be responsible for configuring and managing the CPE as well as the router for your LAN.
 It requires an understanding of IP addressing and some of the details of network setup.
-In the WiFiRanger these details are handled by the firmware in the Ranger - you never have to directly access the CPE device itself.
+In the WiFiRanger these details are handled by the firmware in the Ranger - you never have to directly configure the CPE device itself.

 If you would like to "play around with" a CPE and interface it to your existing Cradlepoint (or other) router, and feel you have the time and skills to do so, then I would recommend you use a Ubiquity Bullet as your CPE.
 This is relatively low cost (around $50 with the Ethernet injector), has a nice small form factor to work with, and allows for a choice of antennas.
 I would recommend a short 8dbi omni antenna which you can find for around $30 if you look carefully online.
 You can mount it to your ladder, like I show in the picture, or you can look at the Antenna section here, and utilize a mount attached to the batwing TV lift.
 The Bullet is 100mW and generally priced at $39, Bullet2 is 400mW, the Bullet M (newest model, part of the AirMax family) is 600 mW and the Bullet2HP is 1000mW (around $80).
 These require the POE15 HD27012 Power Over Ethernet injector (15 volt) and can take up to a 24-volt POE for longer distances.
 For use with an RV I'd recommend the Bullet (100 mW) or the Bullet2HP; the M models are not needed in this application.
 The Bullets can run off of 9-24 volt power, depending on the distance of the cat5 cable.
 For RV use with runs around 60' you can usually eliminate the 120-volt transformer and directly connect the injector to 12-volt battery power.
 However, you have to maintain polarity.
 If you don't know what you are doing, don't do this.